lewisclark4/CI-MilestoneProjectFour/README.md

 ### Bugs & Interesting Issues Encountered & Fixed

-1. The first interesting bug/ hurdle I encountered was when implementing the sorting filter (by price/ rating).
+1. The first interesting bug/ hurdle I encountered was when implementing the sorting filter (by price).
 The issue I found was that when I initially created the function, the URL was only designed to pass in the sort type and direction, and thereore if I had already filtered the list to a specific category, using the sort order returned all products.
     - To fix this I needed to pass in the category (if it had be selected).
 I utilised slugs to help acheive this (which also improved the URL naming) and passed these arguments into the all_products view.

 2. Following the implementation of slugs, I had the issue when attempting to view 'all products' as I was getting a NoReverseMatch error, in this case because a catgeory slug was not being passed into my href url against each product.